jdjuan/prettyXML/README.md

 # prettyXML
-Upload, parse and display XML in a beautiful way through DataTables, jQuery and some other perks.
+Upload, parse and display XML in a beautiful way through DataTables, jQuery and some other tools.